The Waltons: Cultural significance

 On January 27, 1992, then-President George H. W. Bush said, "We are going to keep on trying to strengthen the American family, to make American families a lot more like the Waltons and a lot less like the Simpsons."
 In response, The Simpsons made a short animated segment for a repeat showing of the episode "Stark Raving Dad", in which the family watches the speech, and Bart remarks, "Hey, we're just like the Waltons.
 We're prayin' for an end to the Depression, too."

 Reboot TV films

-On November 28, 2021, The CW (part-owned by CBS and Warner Bros.) aired The Waltons: Homecoming, a remake of The Homecoming: A Christmas Story.
+On November 28, 2021, The CW aired The Waltons: Homecoming, a remake of The Homecoming: A Christmas Story.
 Also set in 1933, this film features the Walton family (portrayed by new actors) minus Ben, waiting for John to get home by bus.
 Richard Thomas narrated.
-Executive producer Sam Haskell hopes the movie will lead to a new series.
-Another film A Waltons Thanksgiving aired on November 20, 2022.In it, Ben was added to the family.
+Executive producer Sam Haskell hoped the movie would lead to a new series.
+Another film A Waltons Thanksgiving aired on November 20, 2022.
+In it, Ben was added to the family.
 Ratings for the second reboot film were much lower.

+Behind the Scenes with Judy Norton

+On July 14, 2020, Judy Norton (Mary Ellen) launched a series on her YouTube channel entitled "Behind the Scenes with Judy Norton", where she shares information about The Waltons' filming, cast, episodes, storylines, and cast reunions.
+She regularly takes the opportunity to answer viewer questions, with more than 100 "Ask Judy" episodes, and she has also hosted several former cast members as well as one of the show's directors, Ralph Senensky.
+As of July 2025, the playlist contains 540+ videos, with new releases every few days.